London Broil Marinade

 As we mentioned earlier, there are virtually endless ways to make a delicious London broil recipe that adds flavor and tenderizes the meat before cooking it.
 Need some inspiration as you venture into making your own twist on a classic marinade?
 Try these variations:

-• Spicy: Let your taste buds be your guide to add a kick of heat to your London broil marinade.
+• Spicy: Let your taste buds be your guide to add a kick of heat to your marinade.
 Add some cayenne pepper, crushed red pepper flakes, and a little hot sauce.
 Just don’t forget to balance it with a little sweetness from brown sugar.

 • Aromatic: If you’re looking for full-fledged savory flavors, add more herbs to your marinade, like rosemary, parsley, or basil.
 Balance out the flavors with red wine or balsamic vinegar, or go a bit lighter with lemon juice or a sprinkle of lemon zest.